-Member States of destination shall prohibit animals from being sent on from their territory unless they have remained there for the periods laid down in the specific Community legislation and likewise the products referred to in the second subparagraph unless they are bound, without transit, for another Member State using the same option.
+Member States of destination shall prohibit animals from being sent on from their territory unless they have remained there for the periods laid down in the specific Community rules unless they are bound, without transit, for another Member State using the same option.

-However, pending the adoption of Community rules, those animals and products may be brought into the territory of a Member State other than that referred to in the second subparagraph following prior agreement given by that other Member State in a general manner and, where appropriate, by a Member State of transit on the arrangements for control.
+However, pending the adoption of Community rules, those animals may be brought into the territory of a Member State other than that referred to in the second subparagraph following prior agreement given by that other Member State in a general manner and, where appropriate, by a Member State of transit on the arrangements for control.
 Member States shall inform the Commission and the other Member States in the framework of the Standing Veterinary Committee when they are making use of this derogation and of the control arrangements agreed upon.